 "The Good Shepherd Trust can confirm that Mr Richard Dunne has resigned from his post as Co-Headteacher at Ashley Church of England Primary School.
 He left the employment of the Trust on 17th November 2019.

-19 Nov - two staff meetings are held at Ashley School before lessons.
+"We would like to thank Richard for his contribution over the last 18 years and wish him well for the future."19 Nov - two staff meetings are held at Ashley School before lessons.
 Both directors of education at the Good Shepherd Trust, Amanda Johnston and Kate Evans attend.
 Rev. Cathy Blair, vice-chair of the board of governors attends, as does Jo Cambra, head of HR at the GST.

 The GST statement is read out noting Richard Dunne resigned on 17 Nov.
 Why the GST waited two days to tell Ashley School staff is not mentioned.